 Atwood is a bar in Midtown East that has sports on TV, but it’s not the kind of spot where a guy in a Jets jersey stands on his chair when they score in the first quarter, and is sleeping in a booth with wing sauce on his cheeks by halftime.
 You can sit at the communal table by the entrance with a group and drink house cocktails, or sit in one of the cool wrought-iron stools at the bar and watch sports on the various flat screens.
 The ground floor and the upstairs area, which they open during Happy Hour, have doors that fully open when it’s nice out.

-If you’re looking for Happy Hour within walking distance of Columbus Circle or the Theater District, Alfie’s has over 20 beers on tap for $5 until 8pm.
+If you’re looking for Happy Hour within walking distance of Columbus Circle or the Theater District, the one at Alfie’s lasts from 11am to 8pm (Mon-Fri).
 The one-room space has tables along the walls, a long bar with a couple TVs, and some standing tables in the middle of the room that work well for small groups.
 They also do drink specials after midnight if you’re craving beers and cheese curds after nursing a Jack and Coke for three hours at Wicked.

 If you work in Midtown East, Cornerstone is a good place to know about for casual drinks after work.
 The long bar and high four-tops fill up around 5pm, but the second floor has more seating and another bar.
 If your co-workers frown on watching soccer or baseball at your desk, you can also come to Cornerstone for a burger and beer at lunch and watch in peace.